bkoushik11/Real-world-clock/README.md

 - Displays current hours, minutes, and seconds
 - 100% responsive and works across all screen sizes
 - Clean and modern UI design
-- Built using pure HTML and CSS (can be extended with JavaScript for dynamic time updates)
+- Built using HTML and CSS extended with JavaScript for dynamic time updates.

 ---